 Total work time can vary from 8 hours to 30+ hours, depending on paint condition.
 The 3-stage process usually brings your paint to 95% it's full potential.
 This process can vary!

 Note some vehicles will require substantial chip repairs.
-The process for chip repairs can be found here:
+The process can be found here:

 Note some vehicles will require individual scratch repairs rather than a complete 3-stage process.
 This process can be viewed here: